 01423 556188

 The collection includes necklaces, bracelets and a large number of brooches given by Mrs Hull-Grundy.
-The majority is of 19th or early 20th century date.
+The majority is of 19th or early 20th-century date.
 There are also some items given to a Harrogate man by the last Czarina, including a pair of Faberge cufflinks.
 Most is in store, although items are shown in temporary exhibitions in the Royal Pump Room Museum.
 The reserve collections could be made available for research by appointment.

 Chesterholm Museum, Bardon Mill, Hexham, Northumberland, NE47 7JN